September 10

 Final Thoughts on Cookware for Electric Stoves

-If you buy good quality cookware, it should work well on an electric stove.
+If you buy good quality cookware, it will work on an electric stove.
 The best types are clad stainless steel for sets (or copper if you can afford it), carbon steel and cast iron for skillets, and enameled cast iron for Dutch ovens.
 If you buy reputable brands, they should work great with electric stoves.

 If you have a glass top stove and are worried about scratching it, avoid cast iron--but if you're careful, it should be fine.